gabgosrob/meme-bot/README.md

 After running the bot.py file, simply type 'meme help' in a text channel for all the commands.

-## Heroku
+## Deployment

-This repo contains a Procfile and a requirements.txt file, it is therefore ready for deployment on Heroku.
-Just don't forget to set the environment variables on your Heroku app as well.
+This repo contains a Procfile and a requirements.txt file, it is therefore ready for deployment.
+Just don't forget to set the environment variables on your virtual environment to use the correct API keys.